 Since June 1989, a groundwater extraction system has been in operation at the Site.
-The extraction system collects groundwater from the Lower Sand and St. Peter Sandstone aquifers; it effectively limits the spread of contamination and removes contaminants from groundwater.
-The contaminated groundwater is discharged to the sanitary sewer for treatment.
+The extraction system collects groundwater from the Lower Sand and St. Peter Sandstone aquifers; it effectively limits the spread of contamination and removes contaminated groundwater.
+The contaminated groundwater is discharged directly to the sanitary sewer under a MCES special discharge permit.